Contact us at (512) 548-8355 to learn more about mediation in your case.

 What is Divorce Mediation?

-Divorce mediation in Texas is a process through which couples who are going through a divorce work with a neutral third party, known as a mediator, to reach agreements on various issues related to their separation.
+Divorce mediation in Texas is a process through which couples work with a neutral third party, known as a mediator, to reach agreements on various issues related to their separation.
 The mediator's role is to facilitate communication and assist the couple in finding mutually acceptable solutions without the need for court intervention.
+This process is particularly beneficial as it empowers both parties to directly contribute to the terms of their separation, often resulting in more personalized and satisfactory agreements.

 How Divorce Mediation Works

 During divorce mediation, you and your spouse will meet with a mediator, who will help you come up with a settlement agreement.
-The mediator will not give you advice or tell you what to do, but will help you and your spouse come to an agreement.
+The mediator will not give you advice or tell you what to do but will help you and your spouse come to an agreement.
 The mediator will also take time to explain the legal process to you and answer any questions you may have.
+Understanding the legal framework helps both parties to make informed decisions, ensuring that the finalized agreement is robust and sustainable.

 The Benefits of Divorce Mediation